-As social media, politics and more turn American life into what sometimes feels like a high-speed video game, consumers are stepping back and taking note of how the lifestyle is impacting their health — and appearance.
+Like social media, politics and more turn American life into what sometimes feels like a high-speed video game, consumers are stepping back and taking note of how the lifestyle is impacting their health — and appearance.
 It makes sense, then, that traditional Chinese medicine, or TCM, might hold appeal.
 “Western medicine has been singularly focused on the treatment of acute symptoms, while Eastern medicine has always had a broader focus on healthy living, eating and lifestyle,” Li explains.

 Plus, Li points out, old-school practices are having a moment.
 “I think we have a new generation of consumers that are embracing, rather than dismissing, traditions,” she says.
 “From DIY kombucha to matcha, we’re embracing the modern reintroduction of traditional rituals and products and finding a new appreciation and value in them.”
 In a modern world that feels more detached by the minute, practices rooted in years of history feel grounding and calming.

 How healthy you look on the outside naturally, without makeup, is a reflection of how healthy you are on the inside.